THIS WEEK'S SERVICES

 african choir

-Saint Patrick's African Singers is more than a choir to its members, who are all asylum seekers and refugees living in Oldham.
+Saint Patrick's African Singers is more than a choir to its members, who are mainly asylum seekers and refugees living in Oldham.

 The group was formed to take part in the 2001 Christmas Liturgy at St Patricks, but its members stayed together and it has become a support system and source of enjoyment and worship.
 They sing once a month during mass, perform at other churches , and took part in last year's Festival of Light.